|

 context and nature, but focus on the passage itself, the information

-it contains, and your critical analysis: how you can best use the image or passage
+it contains, and your critical analysis: show how to use the image or passage best

 quantum of credit, but the items together add up to a major component of